 Assessment is an essential and important part of the Early Years.
 This involves practitioners observing children during taught sessions and free flow time to gain an understanding into each child's level of development, interests and learning styles.
 These observations and assessments will then be used to shape and scaffold future learning.
 Discussions are held with all adults in EYFS about individual children's development and next steps.
 Significant observations of children's' achievements are recorded on Tapestry and shared with parents.
-A display clearly shows the class learning journey each half term, this is then transferred to a floor book to be kept as evidence at the start of the new half term.
-This is also shared weekly with parents on Tapestry.
+A display clearly shows the class learning journey each half term.